When to Change Divorce Attorneys (And How to Do It)

 How Do You Brief a New Attorney When Switching Mid-Case?

 An attorney who receives a disorganized file and has to reconstruct the case from scratch spends more time (and bills more) than one who receives an organized written summary, a clean file, and a clear picture of what is open and what is resolved.
 The same preparation habits that make every meeting efficient apply here with even more impact.
+How to Reduce Divorce Attorney Fees covers the preparation discipline that controls cost across the full representation.

 Before the first meeting with your new attorney: